jaydeepthik/DLearn/README.md

 5. These topics are then presented to the user with a brief description abut each of them, giving user time to understand them before they jump to other advanced concepts deep into the video.

 # Tech Stack
-1.Tensorflow-gpu(1.7) : for creating and training CNN.
+1. Tensorflow-gpu(1.7) : for creating and training CNN.
-2.Flask : For deplopyment.
+2. Flask : For deplopyment.
-3.OpenCV: face-detection.
+3. OpenCV: face-detection.
-4.YouTube transcript API: To get transcripts for a given video.
+4. YouTube transcript API: To get transcripts for a given video.
 5. Python ,Javascript and HTML.

 # Awards